 - Mount Allison University

-2. Check if you need a student visa for Canada
+2. Check if you need to apply for a student visa in Canada

-You don’t need a study visa (or study permit) for Canada if you are in one of the following situations:
+You don’t need a study visa (or Canadian study permit) if one of the following situations applies to you:

 - You are a family or staff member of a foreign representative in Canada, who is accredited by the Department of Foreign Affairs, Trade and Development Canada.

-- You enrol in a programme that lasts less than six months
+- You enrol in a study programme that lasts less than six months

 - You are a member of foreign armed forces from the Visiting Forces Act

 - You are a citizen of another country, but you have an Indian status registered in Canada

 However, you will need an Electronic Travel Authorization (eTA) to fly to Canada.